ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 with respect to $\theta$.
 Here $x(t; \theta)$ is a solution of equation \eqref{eq} with the initial condition $x(0; \theta)=x_{input}$.
 As before, we will omit the dependence on $\theta$ in the following equations.

 First, we do the forward pass, i.e. solve the equation \eqref{eq} numerically and find $x(T)$.
 In the usual neural network, we store all the outputs of intermediate layers $h_1, \ldots, h_N$ to use them in the backward pass.
-In the neural ODE, strictly speaking, it's impossible to store all the intermediate outputs, because there are infinite number of them.
+In the neural ODE, strictly speaking, it's impossible to store all the intermediate outputs, because there is an infinite number of them.
 We can theoretically store intermediate outputs at some time sequence, i.e. store $x(t_j)$ for some moments $t_j$, that can be used to approximate the full trajectory.
 However, it appears that we don't need it and can make our algorithms memory-efficient.
 So, just store $x_{output}=x(T)$.

 Now backward pass.
 We need to solve the adjoint equation \eqref{adjoint} and find integral \eqref{nabla-L-int}.
 It can be a bit tricky.

 First, as before, we want to be memory-efficient and thus don't want to store the trajectories.
-So we need to solve the adjoint equation and integrate at the same time.
-Moreover, the right-hand side of the adjoint equation \eqref{adjoint} depends on the solution of the initial equation $x(t)$, that we didn't store.
-So we have to reconstruct it together with solving adjoint equation and integrating.
+So we need to solve the adjoint equation and integrate \eqref{nabla-L-int} at the same time.
+Moreover, the right-hand side of the adjoint equation \eqref{adjoint} depends on the solution of the initial equation $x(t)$, which we didn't store.
+So we have to reconstruct it together with solving the adjoint equation and integrating \eqref{nabla-L-int}.

 A lot of things to do!
-However, it appears we can do all together by combining everything into one system of ODEs:
+However, it appears we can do it all together by combining everything into one system of ODEs:

 {{< math >}}$$
 \begin{equation}